 Optical discs are not an efficient use of time or space: you can only fit 700 MB on a CD, or 4.7 GB on a DVD.
 Most memory cards in your camera can fit several times this amount, which means you'd need several DVDs just to back up one card's worth of photos!
 How many times do you fill up a memory card in a month?

 It also takes a lot of time to burn discs individually, plus they can get scratched over time.

 I only recommend using discs to transfer photos between people, not for long-term archives.
 Optical media is useful, but technology is moving away from discs in favor of more reliable options.

-Despite common habits of many people, memory cards or memory sticks are not intended for long-term file storage.
-I’ve met more than one person that simply never clears off a memory card, and instead just buys a new one whenever one fills up (an expensive habit, at the very least).
+Despite common habits for many people, memory cards or memory sticks are not intended for long-term file storage.
+I've met more than one person that simply never clears off a memory card and instead just buys a new one whenever one fills up (an expensive habit, at the very least).

 Memory cards are intended as a place to capture pictures in a camera, and then transfer them to a computer.
 They can serve as temporary duplicate storage while you're backing up the pictures elsewhere, but I would not leave my precious photos on a memory card for any extended length of time.
 There is no guarantee that technology will continue to support particular brands or sizes of memory cards in the future.